Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

 \tightparagraph{Top-K} We construct the prompt with the top-$k$ examples that are most similar to $x_{ \textrm{test}}$ according to the retriever score.

 \tightparagraph{Random} We construct a prompt by randomly sampling $k$ training examples without repetition.

-We also conduct an oracle experiment for Cover-LS, where at test time we have access to $y_{ \text{test}}$ both for retrieval and LS coverage.
+We also conduct oracle experiments, where at test time we have access to $y_{ \text{test}}$ both for retrieval and LS coverage.
 The retriever takes as input the gold program and scores demonstrations using BM25 over the gold program symbols.
-In addition, we cover local structures from $\mathcal{S}_{{y}_{ \text{test}}}$ without predicting them with a model.
+In oracle Cover-LS, we cover local structures from $\mathcal{S}_{{y}_{ \text{test}}}$ without predicting them with a model.